michalisfrangos/practical_ML/index.md

-All features data considered were numerical data from accelerometers etc.
+All features data utilized were numerical data from accelerometers etc.

 - Data were cleaned as discussed above